clarkema/nomad/README.md

 GNU Stow
 ========

 When working on a remote system, I often find that it doesn't have all the tools and libraries that I might wish for.
 Assuming I have root and the tool I want is packaged for the relevant distribution or OS, no problem.
-However, if I don't have admin, or I want to install the software with options other than those it was packaged with (this is often the case with Vim) then I end up compiling it by hand.
+However, if I don't have admin, or I want to install the software using options other than those with which it was packaged (this is often the case with Vim) then I end up compiling it by hand.

 The problem with this approach is the lack of package management;
 over time you lose track of what belongs to what and upgrades and